NavigationContentFooter

 The configuration wizard checks the compatibility of your system.
 3. If all requirements are fulfilled you see a confirmation message, and you can click Next to proceed further with the configuration.

-1. Enter the information about your shop, your account credentials, and choose a secure password for your administrator account.
+1. Enter the information about your shop, and your account credentials, and choose a secure password for your administrator account.
 Click Next to continue with the installation.

 2. Enter the connection details for your database.
 You have set the credentials for the database user in a previous step.
 If you want to use PrestaShop with a Database for MySQL, you will find the credentials in your Scaleway console.
 Click Test your database connection now! to verify that the connection is successful.
 Once done, click Next to continue.